What is titanium?

 - High corrosion resistance: This is also an important factor as implants must not corrode inside the body (bone) where they are constantly in contact with the moisture and the body fluids may act as an electrolyte.

-- High strength: High strength is no doubt a very essential requirement as a dental implant is constantly under the masticatory load (forces generated while chewing) and lower density adds on a bonus giving a lighter weight.
+- High strength: High strength is no doubt a very essential requirement as a dental implant is constantly under the masticatory load (forces generated while chewing) and it not only needs to hold firmly its position but it also must not break under these forces.
+The lower density adds on a bonus giving a lighter weight.

 - Radio-opacity: This is one the beneficial property which makes it easier to study the growth of the bone with the help of the implants on X-rays and CT scans.
 Radio-opacity makes implants clearly visible on X-rays and integration of the bone, implant position can easily be examined.

 - Other: It is non-magnetic and can be easily shaped.

 There are a lot of companies manufacturing titanium implants.
 Technology and research are important factors that determine the quality of an implant.

 While there is no "best" brand, there are a number of companies that have been researching and manufacturing titanium implants for decades.

 But what are the differences between the implants of different companies?

 Strength, durability are important factors.
 When there is not too much bone, a smaller but stronger implant might be required.

 The surface of the implant is also very important and constantly being researched.